National lockdown – what it means for community halls and centres

 New national lockdown with effect from Thursday 5 November

-A second England-wide lockdown period started on Thursday 5 November and is scheduled to end 28 days later at the end of Wednesday 2 December.
+A second England-wide lockdown period started on Thursday 5 November, with a return to the tiered system of regulations set for Wednesday 2 December (there is more about the local restriction tiers on the Government website).
 ACRE released guidance for community buildings on 5 November and updated this guidance on 11 November.
 You can download the updated guidance from the link below:

 Section 1 now includes a note on financial support for community buildings, section 2 addresses questions that have arisen regarding permitted activities, and section 3 contains the relevant legislation (this was previously in section 2).